-To ensure that IHI JU existing talents are retained, the HR team will further explore internal mobility opportunities, staff engagement actions, career coaching, and other career development activities (e.g. job shadowing, staff exchanges, learning opportunities, etc.).
+To ensure that existing IHI JU talents are retained, the HR team will further explore internal mobility opportunities, staff engagement actions, career coaching, and other career development activities (e.g. job shadowing, staff exchanges, learning opportunities, etc.).
 Particular attention will continue to be given to the performance management cycle (appraisal and reclassification exercises).
-The HR Team will make sure to establish a strong link between HR processes and business results, connecting the Programme Office overall strategic goals with staff performance management.
+The HR team will make sure to establish a strong link between HR processes and business results, connecting the Programme Office overall strategic goals with staff performance management.

-The human resources team will keep overseeing duties and responsibilities assigned to staff in order to achieve the fulfilment of IHI JU objectives and tasks.
+The human resources team will keep overseeing duties and responsibilities assigned to staff in order to achieve the fulfilment of IHI JU's objectives and tasks.

-4.3.4.1.3 Learning & Development
+4.3.4.1.3 Learning & development

-To help the development and the personal and professional growth of IHI JU staff, the HR team will (i) further develop the Learning and Development framework paying particular attention to the training needs of its staff and the organisation, and (ii) organise training activities to maintain staff knowledge up-to-date.
-In view of the new programme, particular attention will be given to retrain IHI JU current staff and to equip them with the necessary set of competences and skills.
+To help the development and the personal and professional growth of IHI JU staff, the HR team will (i) further develop the learning and development framework paying particular attention to the training needs of its staff and the organisation, and (ii) organise training activities to keep staff knowledge up-to-date.
+In view of the new programme, particular attention will be given to retraining current IHI JU staff and to equipping them with the necessary set of competences and skills.

 The HR team will also continue advising management on means and actions to enhance operational efficiency and effectiveness.
-Tailor-made training courses and coaching programmes for managers will be organised to support and keep them abreast in their day-to-day management of staff and operational activates, and particular attention will be given to performance management.
+Tailor-made training courses and coaching programmes for managers will be organised to support and keep them abreast in their day-to-day management of staff and operational activities, and particular attention will be given to performance management.

-The Programme Office is committed to preserve a physically and psychologically healthy work environment where work is meaningful, and people have conditions to contribute to their best.
-To this end, the Programme Office will: (i) keep paying particular attention to the well-being of its staff, by developing tailor-made well-being activities to increase wellness in the workplace (e.g. well-being lunchtime sessions, workshops, etc); (ii) develop teambuilding activities to strengthen the collaboration among staff members, to enhance the team spirit and culture, and to help staff get acquainted with the hybrid working; (iii) remain vigilant and reiterate its strong commitment to a zero tolerance towards psychological and sexual harassment and disrespectful work environment.
+The Programme Office is committed to preserving a physically and psychologically healthy work environment where work is meaningful, and people have conditions to contribute their best.
+To this end, the Programme Office will: (i) keep paying particular attention to the well-being of its staff, by developing tailor-made well-being activities to increase wellness in the workplace (e.g. well-being lunchtime sessions, workshops, etc); (ii) develop team-building activities to strengthen collaboration among staff members, to enhance the team spirit and culture, and to help staff get acquainted with the hybrid working; (iii) remain vigilant and reiterate its strong commitment to a zero tolerance towards psychological and sexual harassment and disrespectful work environment.

-4.3.4.1.4 Legal Matters
+4.3.4.1.4 Legal matters